 Students aren’t the only ones suffering from student loan debt.
 Parents who cosigned on private loans are feeling the pain by taking hits to their credit scores while simultaneously losing the credibility to qualify for other loans and financial services.
 Despite the heat that student borrowers take, parents may share a fair part of the blame.

 According to new research from LendEDU, 56.8 percent of parents who cosigned a private student loan for their college-bound kid have seen their credit scores decline.
 34.4 percent of parents claimed that cosigning their child’s loan prevented them from taking out new loans for auto purchases, the purchases of homes, or debt consolidation.
-Today, most of the student loan attention revolves around the negatives for young student and graduate debtors, but their cosigners, often their parents, also struggle as a result of the student loan crisis.
+Today, most of the student loan attention revolves around the negatives for a young student and graduate debtors, but their cosigners, often their parents, also struggle as a result of the student loan crisis.

 The pain that cosigning parents are feeling may stem directly from the cost of higher education.
 In many cases, federal student loans simply aren’t enough to cover tuition and the overall cost of attendance; in fact, LendEDU found that around 90 percent of all private educational loans are cosigned.
-Additionally, parents are typically the cosigners on these loans.
+Additionally, parents are typically the cosigners on these loans. (some parents may be able to relieve themselves of cosigner responsibilities by getting their kid to refinance student loans)

 Private student loans are notorious for barring the possibility of discharge in bankruptcy, and student loan forgiveness for private loans is more of a pipe dream than it is for federal loans.
 With that being said, the cosigner is often completely on the hook for missed and late payments.
 Furthermore, the data from LendEDU suggests a comparable lack of knowledge and negligence from cosigners and parents.